Microsoft Teams: a cheat sheet

 To create a new team, which you might need to do when you start a new project, for instance, select Join or create a team at the bottom left of the Teams window.
 On the screen that appears, hover over the “Create a team” area and click the Create team button.

-When you create a team, Teams automatically sets up certain elements of Office 365 to support the team.
-Specifically, it creates a SharePoint team site and grants access to the members of the team you added, an Office 365 Group (think of it as an Exchange or Outlook distribution list on steroids) comprising the team members, a shared OneNote notebook hosted in the cloud, and a shared Plan, something that’s part of the Microsoft Planner tool in Office 365.
+When you create a team, Teams automatically sets up certain elements of Microsoft 365 to support the team.
+Specifically, it creates a SharePoint team site and grants access to the members of the team you added, a Microsoft 365 Group (think of it as an Exchange or Outlook distribution list on steroids) comprising the team members, a shared OneNote notebook hosted in the cloud, and a shared Plan, something that’s part of the Microsoft Planner tool in Microsoft 365.

 To manage your team at any time, click the three-dot icon next to its name in the navigator bar on the left.
 You’ll see a pop-up menu where you can add or remove members, create channels for the team, change the team name or description, and more.